K. Gary Sebelius: Failed nomination to district court

 On June 6, 2000, President Bill Clinton nominated Sebelius to be a judge on the United States District Court for the District of Kansas to fill the vacancy created by the decision by Judge George Thomas Van Bebber to take senior status.
 However, with the United States Senate controlled by Republicans, many of Clinton's judicial nominations languished.
 In particular, Sebelius' nomination was reported to have been held up by Kansas Sen. Sam Brownback.
 President George W. Bush later successfully appointed Julie A. Robinson to the seat to which Sebelius had been nominated.

 Work as a U.S. magistrate judge

 On August 16, 2002, the judges on the United States District Court for the District of Kansas appointed Sebelius to an eight-year term as a United States magistrate judge.
 Sebelius began hearing cases in February 2003 and was formally sworn in on June 11, 2003.
 He retired from the bench on February 20, 2019.

-Personal
+Personal life

 Sebelius married his wife, Kathleen Sebelius on New Year's Eve 1974.
 They have two sons.